The leading private game reserve in Zimbabwe and home to ALERT

 Nestled in the heart of the Zimbabwean Highveld is Antelope Park, residing eight kilometres south-west of Gweru- the third-largest city in Zimbabwe.
 This stunning example of open Zimbabwean bushveld was the winner of the World Travel Award for Zimbabwe’s number one private game reserve in 2018, 2017 and 2016.
 It is also the home of ALERT and many of our various projects, which include the lion rehabilitation and release programme and numerous community projects.

-Antelope Park is the birthplace of ALERT and is home to the ALERT rehabilitation and release into the wild project and the Nagmo pride, this pride is contains X lions.
-X of which have passed through the first stage of the project and are now currently in the second phase, the remaining lions are lions that were born into the second phase of the programme and have no human contact whatsoever.
+Antelope Park is the birthplace of ALERT and is home to the ALERT rehabilitation and release into the wild project and the Ngamo pride, this pride contains 9 lions.
+4 of which have passed through the first stage of the project and are now currently in the second phase, the remaining lions are lions that were born into the second phase of the programme and have no human contact whatsoever.

 Community & Cultural Exchange Projects